microsoft/PowerPlatformConnectors/certified-connectors/Impexium/README.md

 ##Impexium Connector
-Impexium is a SaaS based AMS that allows businesses to automate  workflows, including adding activities, contacts, relationships and committee members.
+Impexium is the premier association management software solution for nonprofits and member-based organizations.

 ## Prerequisites
 Create an account on the Impexium site.
 Visit support.impexium.com if you need help.